 Personal Injury Attorneys Must Be Prepared for Trial

-Due to most of the work on your case being done during the investigation and discovery phase, once an attorney is ready for settlement negotiations, they are almost ready for trial as well.
+Due to most of the work on your case being done during the investigation and discovery phase, once an attorney is ready for settlement negotiations, they are also almost ready for trial.
 They must now file the lawsuit and make sure the evidence is in order and ready for admission before the court.
 The personal injury lawyer must ensure that the defendant (the negligent party you are suing) gets copies of all evidence the attorney plans to present at trial.

 The defendant must also provide any evidence they plan to present at trial to your personal injury attorney.
 If the personal injury attorney feels that they need expert witnesses to describe certain aspects of your case at trial, like how much your future medical costs are likely to be, the firm will hire those witnesses on your behalf.
 Once everything is ready for trial, and if the insurance company still has not offered a fair and reasonable settlement, the lawyer will schedule a trial date with the court.